dps923/winter2020/topics/info-optionals.md

 Swift is a type-safe language, which means the language helps you to be clear about the types of values your code can work with.
 If part of your code requires a String, type safety prevents you from passing it an Int by mistake.
 Likewise, type safety prevents you from accidentally passing an optional String to a piece of code that requires a nonoptional String.
 Type safety helps you catch and fix errors as early as possible in the development process.

-Sometimes it’s clear from a program’s structure that an optional will always have a value, after that value is first set.
-In these cases, it’s useful to remove the need to check and unwrap the optional’s value every time it’s accessed, because it can be safely assumed to have a value all of the time.
+Sometimes it's clear from a program's structure that an optional will always have a value, after that value is first set.
+In these cases, it's useful to remove the need to check and unwrap the optional's value every time it's accessed, because it can be safely assumed to have a value all of the time.

 These kinds of optionals are defined as *implicitly unwrapped optionals*.
 You write an implicitly unwrapped optional by placing an exclamation mark (String!) rather than a question mark (String?) after the type that you want to make optional.

-Implicitly unwrapped optionals are useful when an optional’s value is confirmed to exist immediately after the optional is first defined and can definitely be assumed to exist at every point thereafter. *The primary use of implicitly unwrapped optionals in Swift is during class initialization.*
+Implicitly unwrapped optionals are useful when an optional's value is confirmed to exist immediately after the optional is first defined and can definitely be assumed to exist at every point thereafter. *The primary use of implicitly unwrapped optionals in Swift is during class initialization.*

-An implicitly unwrapped optional is a normal optional behind the scenes, but can also be used like a nonoptional value, without the need to unwrap the optional value each time it’s accessed.
+An implicitly unwrapped optional is a normal optional behind the scenes, but can also be used like a nonoptional value, without the need to unwrap the optional value each time it's accessed.
 The following example shows the difference in behavior between an optional string and an implicitly unwrapped optional string when accessing their wrapped value as an explicit String:

 ```swift
 let possibleString: String? = "An optional string."